-- 1) Press the Direct-to Key to display the Direct-to Window. - 2) Turn the large FMS Knob to place the cursor over the 'VNV' altitude field. - 3) Enter the desired altitude. - 4) Press the ENT Key to accept the altitude constraint. - 5) If the selected waypoint is an airport, an additional choice is displayed.
-Turn the small FMS Knob to choose 'MSL' or 'AGL'. - 6) Press the ENT Key.
+- 1) Press the Direct-to Key to display the Direct-to Window. - 2) Turn the large FMS Knob to place the cursor over the 'VNV' altitude field. - 3) Enter the desired altitude. - 4) Press the ENT Key to accept the altitude constraint; if the selected waypoint is an airport, an additional choice is displayed.
+Turn the small FMS Knob to choose 'MSL' or 'AGL', and press the ENT Key to accept the altitude. - 5) Turn the small FMS Knob to select 'MSL' or 'AGL'. - 6) Press the ENT Key.
 The cursor is now flashing in the VNV offset distance field. - 7) Enter the desired along-track distance before the waypoint. - 8) Press the ENT Key.
 The 'Activate?' field is highlighted. - 9) Press the ENT Key to activate.